The Send Gate Is Part of the Operating System

 The first obvious risk in AI workflows is bad output.

 The more expensive risk arrives after the output gets better.
 The draft looks polished.
 The account brief sounds plausible.
 The customer response reads cleanly.
-The implementation recommendation appears specific.
-The internal summary is good enough to forward.

 That is the moment a workflow can quietly cross from assistance into action.